 The Allegheny County Juvenile Probation Department operates electronic monitoring (EM) and home detention (HD) as alternatives to secure detention.
-EM uses a device to monitor the juvenile's presence in the home.
+"Electronic monitoring" (EM) uses a device to monitor the juvenile's presence in the home.
 It is generally used for juveniles who are pending a Court appearance and as a surveillance enhancement for juveniles under supervision or committed to the Court's Community Intensive Supervision Program.
 Juveniles on "home detention" (HD) are required to be in their homes during specific time periods, but an electronic device does not monitor them remotely.
 A successful discharge indicates that the juvenile completed electronic monitoring or home detention without a warrant being issued for a violation or new crime.
 Using the Pennsylvania Detention Risk Assessment Instrument ensures that appropriate youth utilize these alternatives to detention.

-From 2020 to 2021, EM/HD referrals decreased 19% and graduated responses decreased 37%
+From 2021 to 2022, EM/HD referrals increased 11% and graduated responses decreased 14%

-73% of EM/HD/Graduated Responses discharges were successful in 2021
+71% of EM/HD/Graduated Responses discharges were successful in 2022